mxballin/SteamExplorerApp/README.md

 #### Application Features

 Created for Assignment B4
-1. An interactive graph that uses the package 'plotly'.
+1. For this part of the assignment, the UI of the app was changed to utilize the features of the package 'shinydashboard'.
-2. Additional filters on the recommended hardware/software requirements that allows users to filter that table based on their setup
+2. Additional filters on the recommended hardware/software requirements that allows users to filter that table based on their computer setup.
-3.
+3. Another feature that was added for assignment B4 is the option for a user to download the filtered data as a csv file.

 Created for Assignment B3